 The type and style of furniture can say a lot about your business and choosing the right exhibition furniture can be an inexpensive way of making a statement.
 But it is important not to overcrowd your stand.
-Your exhibition stand provider should assemble your stand for you before a show which will give you an idea of how much space you have to fill.
-Aim to fill no more than 50% of the stand to leave room for people to stand.
+Your exhibition stand provider should assemble your stand before a show which will give you an idea of how much space you have to fill.
+Aim to fill no more than 50% of the stand with exhibition furniture to leave room for people to stand.
 Here we have a guide to the type of exhibition furniture you may need.

 Tables and Chairs